Part of the new series on delight.

 On day 2 he opened with an icebreaker although he never called it that.
 It certainly had all the potential of awkwardness.
 He asked us all to walk around the room slowly and silently and simply acknowledge others’ presence in a non-verbal way.
 He stopped every couple of minutes and added a bit more complexity from adding verbal acknowledgement to specific prompts that emphasized listening over interactions.
 He closed this by discussing its purpose around connection, being, presence and slowing down.

-I take a great deal of delight in those who identify and go against the grain.
+I take a great deal of delight in those who identify unquestioned trends and go against the grain.
 There’s no doubt our lives continue to race.
 Typical education events feel rushed and just being present with others is often not acknowledged, inconsequential or even superfluous.
 I love being asked and encouraged to slow down and breathe.
 When others lead this work, I’m immediately a fan.
 Thank you, Kaleb.